rubyonjets/jets/docs/_docs/next-steps.md

 * Check out the [Jets](https://github.com/tongueroo/jets) repo on GitHub
 * ⭐️ the Jets project on GitHub
-* Write a blog post about a problem Jets has allowed you to solve
+* Write a blog post about Jets
 * Post on your favorite discussion describing how you are using Jets
 * Contribute a pull request